Workflows Explained

 }

-The output of the source function becomes the input for the destination function.
+The output of the source node becomes the input for the destination node.
+Edges are optional — a single-node workflow has no edges.

 Common Workflow Patterns